Enselic/sequencediagram.io/README.md

 Target audience
 ===============

-Software developers sitting at their desktop using modern browsers.
+Software developers sitting at their desktop using modern browsers, and they already know what a sequence diagram is.

 Important design points
 -----------------------